 - All events of conflict will be considered canon unless otherwise agreed upon by both parties or spurred by a round antagonist-related action.
 Duty Officer involvement may result in a specific conflict being made canon regardless of player agreement, as seen fit.
 This still does not exempt you from rules on metagaming - your character does not acquire knowledge of syndicate items, xenos, etc. simply because they have interacted with them in previous rounds.

 - Antagonist involvement can be incorporated (does not have to be, however) into a character’s canon, as long as the the antagonist’s names and actions are muddled to be believable, and to fall in line with the rules about powergaming.
 Another condition is that you carry over any effects this would have in your characters, and manage them in a believable fashion.
 (Such as mental trauma, physical injuries, etcetera.)
 Do not use this as an excuse to develop an unrealistic character: keep in mind that traumatic events, such as being involved in firefights and high stress situations, will have a tangible effect on your character.
+This also includes away missions content.

 - Metagrudging is not allowed.
 Metagrudging is whenever your OOC opinions of a player or their character negatively affect your IC interactions with that character.
 Basing your IC interactions with a character on events rendered non-canon is also considered metagrudging.